 Fundamental principles as applied to animal, dairy, and poultry science and the marketing and distribution of animal products.
-3 hours lecture.

-AG 209 Auxiliary Engine Operation and Repair/2 Units
+AG 209 Auxiliary Engine Operation and Repair/3 Units

-The operation, servicing, adjusting, care and repair of small gas engines of various types and models.
-1 hour lecture; 3 hours laboratory.
+The operation, servicing, adjusting, care and repair of small gas engines of various types and models

+1 hour lecture; 3 hours laboratory

-AG 210 General Welding I/4 Units
+AG 210 General Welding I/3 Units

-Techniques of operating arc welding machines; oxy-acetylene torches for fusion welding heating, brazing, cutting, hard facing, and soldering of all common types of metal.
-Emphasis on individual projects.
+Techniques of operating arc welding machines; oxy-acetylene torches for fusion welding, heating, brazing, cutting, hard facing, and soldering of all common types of metal.
+Emphasis on individual projects